Mary Somerville was a self-taught mathematician and polymath. Today she might be described as a popularizer of science.

 A friend of Mary’s mother gave Mary a fashion magazine.
 On its final page Mary saw a puzzle featuring numbers mixed with letters – her first encounter with algebra.
 Strangely intrigued, she tried to find out more, but nobody she knew could help.

-Mary had learned of the existence of geometry and Euclid’s Elements, because she was teaching herself Greek.
+At that time, Mary was teaching herself Greek.
+She had learned the Ancient Greeks were brilliant at geometry, and the greatest book on the subject was Euclid’s Elements.
 She asked one of her brother’s tutors to buy her books about algebra and geometry in Edinburgh, which he did.
 She was pleased to see one of the books was Euclid’s Elements.

 By day, she was now spending her time learning the socially desirable skills of painting, dancing, and playing piano.
 She went further, learning cookery and how to tune a piano.
 By night she studied mathematics, which her father feared could drive her mad: